 What to consider before jumping on the free shipping bandwagon

-Free shipping might increase your sales, but it could kill your profit margins
+Free shipping might increase sales, but it could kill your profit margin

-Here’s another way to look at it: what’s the lifetime value of any new customers acquired due to your free-shipping offer?
+Here’s another way to look at it: what’s the lifetime value of any new customers you’ll acquire due to your free shipping offer?
 Is the ROI worth the upfront cost?

 Your returns could skyrocket

-Not to mention, while those boomeranged sales can be resold, much of their value is lost as they move through the supply chain—and selling less-than-perfect products could ruin your reputation.
+While those unused returned items can be resold, much of their value is lost as they move through the supply chain.
+Selling less-than-perfect products could ruin your reputation, so handle with care!

 You could be leaving money on the table

-Free delivery might be exactly what’s required to hook shoppers already intent on spending, but it’s worth weighing up what you might be losing by offering it to customers who would have bought from you in the first place.
-That being said, an efficient and hassle-free returns policy could keep customers coming back time and time again.
+Free delivery might be exactly what’s required to hook in more buyers, but it’s worth weighing up what you’d be losing by offering it to customers who would have bought from you anyway.

 How do some bigger retailers handle free shipping?